natritmeyer/natritmeyer.github.io/_posts/2019-01-15-cucumber-jvm-dependency-injection-with-spring.md

 date: 2019-01-13
 categories: howto
 tags: [maven, cucumber, dependency injection, spring]
-excerpt: "How to set up your Cucumber JVM to use Dependency Injection using Spring"
+excerpt: "How to set up your Cucumber JVM project to use Dependency Injection with Spring"
 ---

 ## Introduction